PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

         ```

     - Residual Plot
-      - Represents the error bwtween the actual value and the real value
+      - Represents the error between the actual value and the real value
       - Any patterns shown here are a sign of errors while modeling the prediction (Like a curvature)
         - Plotting: